MaxDaten/cv.maxdaten.io/src/cv/curriculum-vitae-short.md

 * Development and maintenance of a highly scalable product pipeline for indexing in a Solr cluster, ingesting over 10 million products daily
 * Frontend development of the product listings and search engine
-* Frontend development of the shop backoffice
+* Frontend & backend development of the shop backoffice
 * SRE of the shop reverse proxy
 * Maintaining and administrating Kubernetes cluster (Administration Interest Group)